-Not far from here you can also visit Christian Catacombs, Church of San Sebastiano, Tomb of Caecilia Metella, Villa dei Quintilli, Circus of Maxentius, and many more ancient Roman tombs, churches, mausoleums and catacombs making for an ideal day of exploration of historical places.
+Not far from here, you can also visit Christian Catacombs, the Church of San Sebastiano, the Tomb of Caecilia Metella, Villa dei Quintilli, the Circus of Maxentius, and many more ancient Roman tombs, churches, mausoleums, and catacombs making for an ideal day of exploration of historical places.

 The last of our 7 Top Ancient Roman, Etruscan Sites to visit from Rome is the Park of the Aqueducts.